 A Watercolour on Fabriano 300gsm %100 cold pressed, cotton paper.
 It’s about 2 .5 inches by 3.5 inches (6cm x 9cm) in size… I often enjoy working within a small format.
 This is the size of ACEO art cards; popular with some artists.

 The original watercolour and coloured pencil work in the middle above is a little over 2” x 4” (5.2cm x 10.2cm) in size.
-I drew both my little artworks from memory and imagination – though I do like to, and highly recommend drawing most often from observation! 🙂 Below are some more of the images of it, as I worked on it further on the iPad, in “Procreate”.
+I drew both my little artworks from memory and imagination.
+Below are some more of the images of it, as I worked on it further on the iPad, in “Procreate”.
 There’s some info on the captions.

-As I’m used to working small, I think this is one of the reasons I find drawing – with my finger – on an iPad (iPad Air 2 screen, began with a mini) quite a comfortably sized working space.
-And handy you can expand the screen, to get closer for detailed work. *To enlarge them all, please tap on a pic.
+As I’m used to working small, I think this is one of the reasons I find drawing – with my finger – on an iPad, quite a comfortably sized working space.
+And it’s handy you can expand the screen, to get closer for detailed work.
+I began with a mini, and then had a iPad Air 2, both excellent iPads.
+However, as I do all my online work, and lots of art on an iPad, not on a computer, I decided to update to a 10.5 iPad Pro. *To enlarge them all, please tap on a pic.

 Thank you for stopping by; enjoy the Easter break. 🙂

 “For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures:”